malciller/c_stuf/tcp/readme.md

 # Dio TCP Stream Reader

-A TCP to WebSocket bridge for the Dio trading engine that enables real-time streaming of trading data to web clients.
+A TCP to WebSocket bridge for the Dio trading engine that enables real-time streaming of trading data.

 ## Overview

-This project consists of two main components:

-1. **C WebSocket Server** (`stream_reader.c`): Connects to a Dio trading engine via TCP and broadcasts data to WebSocket clients
+This project provides a C WebSocket server (`stream_reader.c`) that connects to a Dio trading engine via TCP and broadcasts data to WebSocket clients.
-2. **JavaScript Web Client**: A dashboard interface that displays streaming data through configurable widgets

 The system supports multiple data streams including telemetry metrics, balance information, trading logs, and system status.